-Review of systems should seek symptoms of possible causes, including fever and facial pain (sinusitis); watery, itchy eyes (allergies); and sore throat, malaise, fever, and cough (viral URI).
+Review of systems should seek symptoms of possible causes, including fever and facial pain (sinusitis); watery, itchy eyes (allergies); and sore throat, malaise, fever, and cough (viral upper respiratory infection [URI]).

 Past medical history should seek known allergies and existence of diabetes or immunocompromise.
 Drug (prescription, over-the-counter, illicit) history should include asking specifically about topical decongestant use.